sitespeedio/sitespeed.io/HELP.md

 ## New design for www.sitespeed.io
 Today we use [Bootstrap](http://getbootstrap.com/) but we want to move away from it.
 We will start with the documentation site.
 Help make a super simple and light weight design for us.
 It needs to be simple and super fast :)

+## Output as CSV
+One function we had before was outputing all the metrics as CSV.
+It is still a nice feature for some users, so it would be cool to have it again.
+You have the issue [here](https://github.com/sitespeedio/sitespeed.io/issues/560)

+# Money
+> "Can't we just support you with money?"

+We would prefer that you spend your money on people that really needs it, support the [Red Cross](https://www.icrc.org/eng/donations/ways-to-donate/).